-Have a read through the comments we have recieved so far, if you agree/disagree with some of them simply select the agree/disagree link to show your support.
+Have a read through the comments we have received so far, if you agree/disagree with some of them simply select the agree/disagree link to show your support.

 Valley D at Omarunui Landfill (where Hastings and Napier’s rubbish gets tipped into at the moment) is nearly full.

 While there is no ideal way to dispose of our rubbish – all options are expensive and have differing environmental impacts – if we put a lot of thought into it we can get the best possible outcome for our community.

 The options staff are exploring at the moment focus on improving our recycling and composting rates, with the rest of the rubbish being disposed of in one of four ways: